 Alex’s final point reiterated the importance of service integration covering among other things, the range of health problems experienced by long term users, an issue discussed by GP Dr Sandra Oelbaum.
 She stressed the importance of clients being tested for COPD and how her study in Liverpool, showed the extent to which user lung function was compromised and how much clients welcomed the opportunity of being tested.

 Moving away from heroin use, Dr Mark Piper from Randox Testing took the delegates through the problems of testing for NPS while Dr Owen Bowden Jones demonstrated a drug alert system he is piloting called Reporting Illicit Drug Reactions (RIDR).
 It works in a similar fashion to the yellow card system for medicines whereby adverse effects are reported to the MHRA.
 RIDR focusses on NPS harms and aims to square the circle of drug information coming down from national and international agencies with information coming up from the grass roots.
 The trial runs for a year during which time it is only available to organisations.
-More information at:
+[Please note that PHE has decided not to continue the Reporting Illicit Drug Reactions (RIDR) pilot beyond the end of 2019/20]

 The user voice was represented appropriately enough by two members of the CJS-based User Voice organisation.
 Dillon Stott gave a brief but warmly applauded account of his experiences while User Voice founder Mark Johnson narrated the history of UV, but then zeroed in on the issue of spice in the CJS.
 In a sense, what he had to say underpinned the reasoning behind RIDR in that information about drugs affecting people on the ground can take a very long time to filter down to practitioners relying on the centre for their information.
 Mark says the problem with spice had been apparent as far back as 2012 and media reporting on the situation in prisons made it clear that the situation was getting out of control.
 He reckons not much has changed since the passing of the Psychoactive Substances Act in May last year and that (despite Ministry of Justice claims about a testing regime roll-out) he hasn’t heard of anybody being tested in prison for spice.
 Accusations are made on the basis of suspicion rather than forensics.